 Visit Jewellery Quarter’s museum and explore the history of their jewelry on a lively guided tour.
 You can participate in the live demonstrations at the jewelers’ bench and get an insight into their working life.

-Well, on top of it, you can learn various jewelry-making techniques in the Adult Jewelry Workshop and create your silver spinning ring.
+On top of that, you can learn various jewelry-making techniques in the Adult Jewelry Workshop and create your silver spinning ring.

 Only ten people are allowed in one workshop at a time, so booking your place in advance is better to avoid inconvenience.